joelandman/tsdbcli/README.md

 >     | 1408992199 |               1 |     0 |
 >     '------------+-----------------+-------'

-continuous query example, using the previously defined continuous query:
+continuous query example, using a previously defined continuous query:

     select * from sda.writekbs limit 10